When Judgment Sounds Like Joy

 But not forever.

-But we don’t wait for that day to find out voice.
+But we don’t wait for that day to find our voice.

-We sing now, in the middle of the mess, in teh quiet of ordinary days, in the tension of what is and what’s still to come.
-Not because life is easy, but because the ending in sure.
+We sing now, in the middle of the mess, in the quiet of ordinary days, in the tension of what is and what’s still to come.
+Not because life is easy, but because the ending is sure.

 Praise becomes our practice.
 Hope becomes our melody.

-And when the rivers clap and the hills break into song, we won’t be learning the song - we’ll already know the chorus!
+And when the rivers clap, and the hills break into song, we won’t be learning the tune - we’ll already know the chorus!